CirqueiraDev/discord-typing/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>

-# How to get the discord token from the browser
+# How to get the Discord token from the browser

 1. Open discord in the browser.
 2. Open the developer tools by pressing F12.